10 Things You Should Never Share At Work If You're Eyeing A Promotion

 Sharing this will not get people to think you’re fun.
 Instead, they will see you as unpredictable, immature, and lacking in good judgment.
 Too many people have negative views of drugs and alcohol for you to reveal how much you love to indulge in them.

 If there’s one thing we can learn from celebrities, it’s to be careful about what you say and to whom you say it.
-Offensive jokes make other people feel terrible, and they make you look terrible.
+Offensive jokes make other people feel terrible, and they make you look terrible, as explained by a publication from Bristol University Press.
 They also happen to be much less funny than clever jokes.

 A joke crosses the line anytime you try to gauge its appropriateness based on how close you are to someone.
 If there is anyone who would be offended by your joke, you are better off not telling it.
-You never know who people know or what experiences they’ve had in life that can lead your joke to tread on subjects that they take very seriously.
+You never know who people know or what experiences they’ve had in life that can lead your jokes to tread on subjects they take seriously.

 The same thing happens when you tell people that you’re job hunting.
 Once you reveal that you’re planning to leave, you suddenly become a waste of everyone’s time.
 There’s also the chance that your hunt will be unsuccessful, so it’s best to wait until you’ve found a job before you tell anyone.
 Otherwise, you will end up riding the bench.